Saxony: Porcelain

 Saxony was the first place in Europe to develop and produce white porcelain, a luxury good until then imported only from China.
 The Meissen Porcelain manufactory has been producing porcelain since 1710.
 It is one of the world's leading porcelain manufacturers and one of the oldest and most internationally known German luxury brands.

 Cuisine

 Saxon cuisine encompasses regional cooking traditions of Saxony.
 In general the cuisine is very hearty and features many peculiarities of Mid-Germany such as a great variety of sauces which accompany the main dish and the fashion to serve potato dumplings (Klöße/Knödel) as a side dish instead of potatoes, pasta or rice.
 Also much freshwater fish is used in Saxon cuisine.
 The area around Dresden is home to the easternmost wine region in Germany (see: Saxony (wine region)).

 Anthem

 Saxony (as other German states) has its own anthem, dating back to the monarchy of the 19th century.
 'Gott segne Sachsenland' (God save Saxony) is based on the melody of God save the King.

+Transport

+Air

+The state has two major international airports: